Number : Season 17, serial 7 of 7.

 Plot : The Doctor (finally) decides to get the faulty Tardis chameleon-circuit, fixed on planet Logopolis.
 However, the Master has also followed the Doctor, to Logopolis; for a final showdown.

 Whats good : The fight atop the satellite dish.
 Tom Baker’s regeneration scene is the most poignant of any regeneration, before or since.
 The ‘Watcher’ is an interesting new addition to the regeneration concept.

 Whats bad : Tom Baker leaving the show.
 The new Master is too pantomine and is no Delgado.
 The psuedo-science in this episode, is frankly baffling.

 Review With Spoilers : Logopolisis the 7th and final episode of season 17 and marks the departure of Tom Baker’s Doctor.

 Logopolis really lays the Scientific explanations on thicker than Star Trek : Next Generation but with little real explanation, as to there actual significance to the story.

 The Logopoliton’s talk about “Charged Vacuum Emboitments” in the universe.
-The Doctor puts his Tardis in a “recursive loop”, due to the Master materialising his own Tardis around the Doctors.
+The Doctor puts his Tardis in a “recursive loop”, due to the Master materialising his own Tardis around the Doctor’s Tardis.

 It is apparent that writer Christopher H. Bidmead tried to inject some real sounding pseudo-science in there.
 To make it seem more self important but we are all left none the wiser – as to why?

 It’s really just Who trying to sound really clever.
 Give me Pertwee with his universal; “reversed the polarity of the neutron flow” explanation – any day to this!

 The addition of Nyssa, from previous episode Keeper Of Traken and new companion Tegan.
 Now means that room in the Tardis is at a premium; with 3 companions vying for screentime.
-Adric is still as highly annoying and out of place, amongst this crew – as ever.
+Adric is still as highly annoying, as ever and out of place.

 The idea of bringing the Master character back is; on paper – an interesting prospect.
 Unfortunately, Ainley’s Master is too pantomime to do justice to Delgado’s legacy.
 And he spends most of this episode running about sneering like a pantomime baddie.